Monday, November 19, 2007

 I am also working on another bag for a partner in a swap but it isn't ready for a photo yet.
 I am deciding on whether I should line it, if I should put pockets inside and what type of handles the bag needs.

 I have also dyed my yarn for my Hand Dyed Yarn Swap #2 but can't show a photo yet so the yarn is a surprise.
 I hope she likes it.
 I am not a professional dyer.
 I think it is nice BUT it sure doesn't look like all those nice ones I see on Etsy.
 Maybe their cameras take better photos and they certainly make a skein from the dyed yarn better than I do.
 It was my third attempt at dyeing.
 It was fun.
 I used Kool-Aid.
 Here are two different views of the second skein I dyed also using Kool-Aid.
 The yarn was Dura Sport Briggs and Little and there was a bit a glitter to it which could have possibly been b/c of the nylon content in the yarn.
+This is a photo of the socks that my partner made with the yarn I dyed for her.

 OH and here is a photo of the first yarn I ever dyed rolled into a ball.
 I dyed it with Kool-Aid too.
 This is also Dura Sport Briggs and Little yarn.
 These colors are very dusty and muted (lighter) which you can't tell in the photo but I really like it.
 I need to make some socks with it.
-I have knitted a couple of other small items but I can't say or I would give it away.
-So that will have to wait for a later post.

 Avon has these neat rubber kitchen gloves for sale in their Home Expressions flyer.
 Unfortunately they are only in size large.
 They are black with rhinestones and ruffles.
 Here they are along with Solara.
 The gloves sell for $9.99 and you can also purchase a little black velvet apron with ruffles and rhinestones for $14.99.